tellor-io/telliot/docs/configuration.md

 	"ServerWhitelist": null
 }
 ```
-### LogConfig file options

-The logging.config file consists of two fields: \* component \* level

-The component is the package.component combination.

-E.G. the Runner component in the tracker package would be: tracker.Runner
+### Log levels

-To turn on logging, add the component and the according level.
-Note the default level is "INFO", so to turn down the number of logs, enter "WARN" or "ERROR"
+Note the default level is "INFO", so to turn down the number of logs, enter "WARN" or "ERROR".

 DEBUG - logs everything in INFO and additional developer logs